Hot Topics Home and Family

 3. Include two to four cheeses of contrasting flavors and textures to please all palates, and to complement other elements of the board.
 The varieties you select should represent these basic categories: hard cheese, (such as Chardonnay Bellavitano) soft cheese, (such as brie) and blue cheese (such as French Roquefort).

 4. While a traditional charcuterie board typically sticks with cured meats, the holiday season is the perfect occasion for adding depth and richness to your feast with grilled meats, such as filet, sliced into strips.
-Those from Texas Roadhouse Butcher Shop are lean, flavorful, and melt in your mouth, making them a natural choice for a hearty holiday spread.
 Whether you are firing up the grill or preparing on a cooktop, allow any cooked meats to rest well before adding them to your board.

 5. No charcuterie board is complete without some crunch.
 Add two to three options like pita crackers, crusty breads or toasted baguettes that will stand up to the weight of your meats and cheeses.